Harvest

-Harvesting is the process of gathering a ripe crop from the fields.
-Reaping is the cutting of grain or pulse for harvest, typically using a scythe, sickle, or reaper.
+Harvesting is the process of collecting plants, animals, or fish (as well as fungi) as food, especially the process of gathering mature crops, and "the harvest" also refers to the collected crops.
+Reaping is the cutting of grain or pulses for harvest, typically using a scythe, sickle, or reaper.
 On smaller farms with minimal mechanization, harvesting is the most labor-intensive activity of the growing season.
-On large mechanized farms, harvesting uses the most expensive and sophisticated farm machinery, such as the combine harvester.
-Process automation has increased the efficiency of both the seeding and harvesting processes.
-Specialized harvesting equipment utilizing conveyor belts to mimic gentle gripping and mass-transport replaces the manual task of removing each seedling by hand.
+On large mechanized farms, harvesting uses farm machinery, such as the combine harvester.
+Automation has increased the efficiency of both the seeding and harvesting processes.
+Specialized harvesting equipment, using conveyor belts for gentle gripping and mass transport, replaces the manual task of removing each seedling by hand.
 The term "harvesting" in general usage may include immediate postharvest handling, including cleaning, sorting, packing, and cooling.

-The completion of harvesting marks the end of the growing season, or the growing cycle for a particular crop, and the social importance of this event makes it the focus of seasonal celebrations such as harvest festivals, found in many religions.
+The completion of harvesting marks the end of the growing season, or the growing cycle for a particular crop, and the social importance of this event makes it the focus of seasonal celebrations such as harvest festivals, found in many cultures and religions.

 Etymology

-"Harvest", a noun, came from the Old English word hærf-est (coined before the Angles moved from Angeln to Great Britain) meaning "autumn" (the season), "harvest-time", or "August".
+"Harvest", a noun, came from the Old English word hærf-est (coined before the Angles moved from Angeln to Britain) meaning "autumn" (the season), "harvest-time", or "August".
 (It continues to mean "autumn" in British dialect, and "season of gathering crops" generally.)
-"The harvest" came to also mean the activity of reaping, gathering, and storing grain and other grown products during the autumn, and also the grain and other grown products themselves.
+"The harvest" came to also mean the activity of reaping, gathering, and storing grain and other grown products during the autumn season, and also the grain and other grown products themselves.
 "Harvest" was also verbified: "To harvest" means to reap, gather, and store the harvest (or the crop).
 People who harvest and equipment that harvests are harvesters; while they do it, they are harvesting.

 Crop failure

 Crop failure (also known as harvest failure) is an absent or greatly diminished crop yield relative to expectation, caused by the plants being damaged, killed, or destroyed, or affected in some way that they fail to form edible fruit, seeds, or leaves in their expected abundance.

-Crop failures can be caused by catastrophic events such as plant disease outbreaks (such as the Great Famine in Ireland), heavy rainfall, volcanic eruptions, storms, floods, or drought, or by slow, cumulative effects of soil degradation, too-high soil salinity, erosion, desertification, usually as results of drainage, overdrafting (for irrigation), overfertilization, or overexploitation.
+Crop failures can be caused by catastrophic events such as plant disease outbreaks (such as the Great Famine in Ireland), volcanic eruptions (such as the Year Without a Summer), heavy rainfall, storms, floods, or drought, or by slow, cumulative effects of soil degradation, too-high soil salinity, erosion, desertification, usually as results of drainage, overdrafting (for irrigation), overfertilization, or overexploitation.

 In history, crop failures and subsequent famines have triggered human migration, rural exodus, etc.

 The proliferation of industrial monocultures, with their reduction in crop diversity and dependence on heavy use of artificial fertilizers and pesticides, has led to overexploited soils that are nearly incapable of regeneration.
 Over years, unsustainable farming of land degrades soil fertility and diminishes crop yield.
 With a steadily-increasing world population and local overpopulation, even slightly diminishing yields are already the equivalent to a partial harvest failure.
 Fertilizers obviate the need for soil regeneration in the first place, and international trade prevents local crop failures from developing into famines.